Marseille must-sees 2023: Top things to do in Marseille

 Things to know about Marseille: Is Marseille safe?

-During the 19th century, the city benefited from a flourishing marine trade and the colonialism in Algeria.
+During the 19th century, the city benefited from a flourishing marine trade and colonialism in Algeria.
 But during World War II, Marseille was badly damaged and crime networks started to thrive.
 Soon after, when Algeria fought for its independence, Marseille welcomed a large number of immigrants.
 Because of underinvestment, the city had to cope with crime and poverty.
-Ever since Marseille became European Capital of Culture back in 2013, the city’s been trying to catch up by investing in culture.
+Ever since Marseille became the European Capital of Culture back in 2013, the city’s been trying to catch up by investing in culture.
 In other French cities, low-income households live in the suburbs while the bourgeoisie resides in the heart of the city.
-In Marseille, it’s the other way round: The poorest live in the center while rich families reside in neighbouring coastal towns.
-Yes, crime rates are high, especially in some neighbourhoods, but not when compared to those in most American cities.
+In Marseille, it’s the other way round: The poorest live in the center while rich families reside in neighboring coastal towns.
+Yes, crime rates are high, especially in some neighborhoods, but not when compared to those in most American cities.

 Mirrored canopy at the Old Port of Marseille France